roggc/test-waku/README.md

 # Waku project

-This waku project is a use case where a server action is called from a client component and returns either a client component or a server component.
+This Waku project is a use case where a server action is called from a client component and returns either a client component or a server component.
 In both cases the app works in local, but when the server action returns a client component the app fails on build/deploy, whereas when the server action returns a server component, the app doesn't fail on build/deploy.

 This is the error when fails on deploy (either command `npm run build -- --with-netlify`, `vercel`, or `npx waku build`)